ashutoshdey21/SER_421_Lab_5/readme.md

 let newsServiceObj = new news_service();
 ```

-Cookies need to be enabled
+* Cookies need to be enabled
-whenever the username is same as the password, it will be treated as a successful authentication.
+* whenever the username is same as the password, it will be treated as a successful authentication.
-We have used the 'crypto' package in order to generate the token and set it up on the req.session.
+* We have used the 'crypto' package in order to generate the token and set it up on the req.session.
-Hence in subsequent request we will be having the token.
+* Hence, in subsequent request we will be having the token.

 They are required for Activity 2 in NewsServiceAPI.js and may be modified if the location is changed.